robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 In recent years, several platforms were developed for collaborative writing.
 Google Docs.
 OwnCloud with Markdown Editor plugin (see section xx).

-**Figure 2.** Direct online editing of this manuscript with live preview using the ownCloud Markdown Editor plugin by Robin Appelman.
+**Figure xx.** Direct online editing of this manuscript with live preview using the ownCloud Markdown Editor plugin by Robin Appelman.

 ## Document versioning and change control
 Integrated in editing software or cloud server, low overhead of the files diff, git.